Kawaii: Cute handwriting

+Use in Japanese language

+Usage of Kawaii in Japanese is general and can be used in a variety of situations to describe aesthetics, to give a compliment, or to add a pleasantry or salutation to a conversation.

 Cute merchandise

 Tomoyuki Sugiyama (杉山奉文, Sugiyama Tomoyuki), author of Cool Japan, says cute fashion in Japan can be traced back to the Edo period with the popularity of netsuke.
 Illustrator Rune Naito, who produced illustrations of "large-headed" (nitōshin) baby-faced girls and cartoon animals for Japanese girls' magazines from the 1950s to the 1970s, is credited with pioneering what would become the culture and aesthetic of kawaii.

-Because of this growing trend, companies such as Sanrio came out with merchandise like Hello Kitty.
-Hello Kitty was an immediate success and the obsession with cute continued to progress in other areas as well.
+Because of this trend, companies such as Sanrio came out with merchandise like Hello Kitty.
+Hello Kitty was an immediate success and the obsession with cute continued to develop in other areas as well.
 More recently, Sanrio has released kawaii characters with deeper personalities that appeal to an older audience, such as Gudetama and Aggretsuko.
-These characters have enjoyed strong popularity as fans are drawn to their unique quirks in addition to their cute aesthetics.
-The 1980s also saw the rise of cute idols, such as Seiko Matsuda, who is largely credited with popularizing the trend.
+These characters have enjoyed great popularity as fans are drawn to their quirks as well as their cute aesthetics.
+The 1980s also saw the rise of cute idols, such as Seiko Matsuda, who is largely credited with popularizing the style.
 Women began to emulate Seiko Matsuda and her cute fashion style and mannerisms, which emphasized the helplessness and innocence of young girls.
 The market for cute merchandise in Japan used to be driven by Japanese girls between 15 and 18 years old.